Free Vein Screening at Holzer Scheduled

-The next Holzer Vein Screening will be held at Gallipolis on Tuesday, October 13 and Tuesday, November 10 from 4pm to 6pm. appointments are required for the service.
-The screening is free for all individuals.
+The next Holzer Vein Screening will be held at Gallipolis on Tuesday, July 20 from 4pm to 6pm.
+Appointments are required for the screening, which is free for all individuals.
 Due to COVID-19, individuals will have their temperature taken prior to the exam and be required to wear a mask during the screening.
 Masks will be provided to those that may need one upon entry.

 The screening includes a brief questionnaire about medications and medical conditions that could increase the risk of venous disease, simple ultrasound scan to measure critical vein function and identify vein blockages that contribute to venous congestion, and an examination for signs of chronic venous insufficiency, varicose veins and other conditions that could contribute to venous problems.
 Screening participants receive a results sheet that they can share with their primary care provider.
 The whole process takes about 15-20 minutes.
 Those with abnormal findings are encouraged to contact their physicians directly and will receive disease-appropriate educational materials.